moq-wg/moq-transport/draft-ietf-moq-transport.md

 The MAX_SUBSCRIBE_ID parameter (key 0x03) communicates an initial value for the Maximum Subscribe ID the peer can use when making subscriptions.
-If not specified, the peer MUST NOT create subscriptions.
-Subscribers (0x02) MUST NOT specify a MAX_SUBSCIBE_ID, because the role indicates it cannot handle subscriptions.
+The default value is 0, so if not specified, the peer MUST NOT create subscriptions.

 ## CLIENT_SETUP and SERVER_SETUP {#message-setup}